-Federal loans for education are a great deal.
-They have low interest rates and don't have to be repaid until you are done with college.
+Federal loans for education have many advantages.
+They have fixed interest rates for the life of the loan, and you don't have to start repaying them until you are done with college.

+Investing in a college education, whether you use savings or loans or work to pay for it, is a smart investment in your future.
 Loans are an integral part of college financing for most families.
-Investing in a college education, whether you use savings or loans or work to pay for it, is a smart investment in your future.
+Here's what you need to know about federal student loans.

 The federal government offers education loans to students and families with and without financial need.
-The following information pertains to the 2017-2018 academic year and is updated annually.
 All federal education loans are part of the Direct Loan Program, which means the U.S. Department of Education loans the money.

 |Loan||Eligibility||Annual Loan Limits